Memetic-Block/stats-goblin/README.md

 # Analytics Goblin 📊👹

-A NestJS-based telemetry service for tracking client-side search behavior using OpenSearch with UBI (User Behavior Insights) 1.3.0 specification.
+A NestJS-based telemetry service for tracking client-side user behavior using OpenSearch with UBI (User Behavior Insights) 1.3.0 specification.

 ## Features